 A timber house on brick base

-Dear readers, anywhere we go in the world people live in houses, the houses we live in could be completely different to one another, depending on the country or even the zone we are living in.
-You see, any sort of building that are meant for people to live in could be called houses, it is the universal name that most people accept, but a house could be called many other names as well.
-I know that because when I talk to people that are looking for accommodation, most of them will say that they are looking for a house, even when they might be wanting to rent only a one bedroom small apartment, they are still looking for a house to live in.
+Dear readers, today we build houses to live in them, the houses we live in can be different to one another, depending on the country or even the zone where we are living.
+Now let me explain, any building that are meant for people to live in are called houses, it is the universal name that most people accept, other buildings have different names.

-What we are going to talk about next might seem strange to people that live in the old continent of Europe as over there most houses are made of masonry, as the timber over there is more expensive than in Australia.
-Of course there might also be other good reasons why they are made of masonry, perhaps it is because of the colder climate, you see thick walls of masonry would absorb the heat during summer and act as storage of this heat by releasing it slowly during the colder months, and perhaps other reasons as well, anyhow houses over there would be built mostly from masons bricklayer and concreters, and the carpenters would only play a smaller part than they do in Australia, as the carpenters would be building some formwork and the roofs only, when the roofs were made of timber, because even the roofs sometimes are made of concrete.
+House building in Brisbane in the sixties, was and is different from the old continent of Europe, because over there most houses are made of masonry, timber over there is more expensive than in Australia, and because of the colder climate.
+You see, thick walls of masonry absorb the heat during summer and act as storage of this heat by releasing it slowly during the colder months.
+Anyhow, houses over there are built mostly from masons’ bricklayer and concreters, and the carpenters play a smaller part than they do in Australia.

-Therefore when we the European migrants that came to Australia in the sixties, we thought this is strange to live in timber houses, and we have to say that we had a real surprise to see that the carpenter played the role of builders, when houses were being built, because in the sixties most houses here were mainly made of timber, we are saying this here just to compare houses building, between the old continent and Australia in those times, and we are not saying that this was good or bad practice, since we soon accepted the way of life we found and we thought there must be a good reason for it.
+Therefore, when we the European migrants came to Australia in the sixties, we thought this is strange to live in timber houses, and we were surprised to see that the carpenter played the role of builders, when houses were being built, because in the sixties most houses were made of timber, we are saying this to compare houses building, between the old continent and Australia in those times.
+Now we are not saying that this was good or bad practice, since we soon accepted the way of life we found, and we thought there must be a good reason for it.

-So, we all did what we had to do in whatever employment we found, and those of us who ended up working in the building industry just did what we were told to do.
-But as we all know just about everything changes with time and also the building of house would slowly change, as we will see later on even this sort of building houses with timber would slowly change even here.
+So, we all did what we had to do in whatever employment we found, and those of us who ended up working in the building industry, we did what we were told to do.
+But as we know, everything changes with time.
+As we will see later, when building houses with timber will change even here.
 Now that we have made this comparison, let us go back to what I was doing myself in helping to build these houses; this help will become self-explained as we keep writing what we were doing.
-Therefore let us talk about how most houses were being built by teams of workers, because that is how we were building houses in South East Queensland in the sixties, as we are going to explain here under.
+Therefore, let us talk about how most houses were being built by teams of workers, because that is how we were building houses in South East Queensland in the sixties.

 Modern Brisbane houses